opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

    For this tutorial, we believe you will learn more if you type the code yourself, rather than using copy-paste.
    Typing encourages you to slow down and think about what you're doing, which will help you gain understanding!

-   If you are stuck at any point, open the :code:`tutorial_solution.ipynb` notebook that is available in the file browser.
+   If you are stuck at any point, open the :file:`tutorial_solution.ipynb` notebook that is available in the file browser.

 Tutorial
 ========